 Why?
 Why did Snowshoe carry a 100-pound pack across the Sierra Nevada mountain range solo twice a month for 20 years?
 Because he was the only connection between the mining towns of Western Nevada and California during the powerful Sierra winters of yore.
-There was no other way to get mail, medicine, and other important supplies across the Sierra Nevada in winter.
+There was no other way to get mail, medicine, and other essential supplies across the Sierra Nevada in winter.

 “He flew down the mountainside.
 He did not ride astride his pole or drag it to one side as was the practice of other snowshoers, but held it horizontally before him after the manner of a tightrope walker.
 His appearance was graceful, swaying his balance pole to one side and the other in the manner that a soaring eagle dips its wings.” – the famous Comstock journalist Dan De Quille

-Snowshoe was never paid for his 20-years of superhuman mail service despite an 1869 appeal by the Nevada Legislature to the federal government for $6,000 in compensation for Thompson.
+Snowshoe was never paid for his 20 years of superhuman mail service despite an 1869 appeal by the Nevada Legislature to the federal government for $6,000 in compensation for Thompson.

 “If I do my job and get the mail to the people, Uncle Sam will pay me.” – Snowshoe Thompson

-When Snowshoe Thompson wasn’t dominating the Sierras in winter he was a farmer and commercial firewood cutter.
+When Snowshoe Thompson wasn’t dominating the Sierras in winter, he was a farmer and commercial firewood cutter.
 He was a man’s man in every sense of the word.

 Snowshoe Thompson died of appendicitis and pneumonia in 1876.
 He left behind a wife and son.
-His son, unfortunately only lived for two years longer than his father and is buried at his father’s side.
+His son unfortunately only lived for two years longer than his father and is buried at his father’s side.